About

 6) What is there to do at Dock 1053?

 Create, drink, eat, gather, shop, and work.
-Enter the center courtyard to explore local art from Glas and Visual Art Exchange, book event space to gather at the Barrel Room or Whitaker & Atlantic, enjoy food and drink at Hummingbird, Lynnwood Brewing Concern, Pinetop Distillery, and Wilson’s Eatery, shop at Trig Modern, work at Loading Dock Raleigh, and more!
+Enter the center courtyard to explore local art from the Visual Art Exchange, book event space to gather at the Barrel Room or Whitaker & Atlantic, enjoy food and drink at Hummingbird, Lynnwood Brewing Concern, and Wilson’s Eatery, shop at Trig Modern, work at Loading Dock Raleigh, and more!

 A Brief History